Wabinab/Xenoblade-Chronicles-3-The-Book/src/36_trying_to_escape.md

 Sena: "Impossible...
 Never heard of a Blade failing!"

-N slashed towards them; but they weren't damage.
-Wondering what's happened?
-They heard a shout from behind; turning to saw a Lost Number injured.
+N slashed towards them; they were undamaged.
+Then, they heard a shout from behind; turning and saw a Lost Number injured.

 "Anton!"
 The others quickly got to his feet.